The History of Rummy

 From the Far East via the Silk Road

 The origin of playing cards is, like many things, buried in the dark of history passed down.
 The first playing cards presumably emerged in the old Pharaohs’ Egypt.
 What they looked like, what they were made of, why and how they found their way into common peoples’ hands – all that is subject to legends and speculation.
 There is no ascertained knowledge.
+In this article, we look at how various card games have developed throughout history to become what we call Rummy today.
+Read on to learn more about the History of Rummy!

 Chinese sources dating back before the Christian Era give an account of cards painted with figures and symbols.
 Those were used for mystical purposes rather than pastimes.